Mishalzeera/mstone1-mzeera-producer-site/README.md

 #### Media queries

 At a reasonable breakpoint, I will use media queries to organise the site into rows and columns.
-I intend to use the display:grid property as the heart of that.
+I intend to use either the display:grid or flex property as the heart of that.
 Each page will be a little bit different, but at the most complex I will still only have two columns for the main section.
 There may be a card at some point with a more complex nested grid structure, for the composition page.

 Since I have mocked up the desktop view on Figma, Im still not clear on what specific layout elements will be best on a mobile.